HiiDrons/keyboard-shortcuts/README.md

 # keyboard-shortcuts

+#Description:
    There will be useful and interesting keyboard shortcuts here.

+#About me:
    For the first repository, I came up with the idea to make a project about keyboard shortcuts.I can say for learning on github.Don't be afraid to commit, I'll be happy to.Give me some advice, I'll be glad.

+#About the repository: